 Shocking footage of the fires was recorded by media outlets and individual citizens.
 Here's an example below:

-Ruins of Cloquet, Minn., after the 1918 fire.
+People and ruins after the Cloquet fire, 1918.
 (Photo: Minnesota Historical Society)

 The worst natural disaster in Minnesota history, the Cloquet Fire of 1918, claimed nearly 500 lives in a single day.
 The fire began after sparks from local railroad tracks ignited dry brush.
 When the flamed abated, as many as 38 communities had been razed to the ground, 250,000 acres had been scorched, 52,000 persons had been injured or displaced and the costs mounted to nearly $75 million.

-Ground fire in Grant Village during the 1988 Yellowstone Fire.
-(Photo: National Park Service)
+Ground fires at Grant Village during the 1988 Yellowstone Park fire.
+(Photo: Wikimedia Commons)

 The summer of 1988 saw the largest wildfire breakout in the recorded history of Yellowstone National Park.
 By the time the fire subsided, more than 2 million acres had been scorched — roughly a third of the entire park.
 Miraculously, no lives were lost as a direct result of the flames, even though as many as 25,000 firefighters had been dispatched to battle the conflagration.